The visitor economy

 Video: Great Ocean Road

-Melbourne is also Australians' most preferred domestic leisure destination, attracting more interstate visitors and in-destination expenditure by Australians than Sydney.
-Melbourne has 700,000 more interstate visitors and A$1.0 billion more visitor expenditure than Sydney each year (year ending September 2014).2
+Melbourne continues to attract more interstate visitors and expenditure by Australians than Sydney.
+Melbourne received 465,200 more interstate visitors and A$861 million more visitor expenditure than Sydney in the year ending June 2019.2

-The experience economy is the state's second busiest export sector after international education.
-Even so, the state's rich regional landscapes still have considerable untapped investment potential to develop new visitor experiences.
+Victoria’s visitor economy is the state's second largest service export sector after international education.
+The state's rich regional landscapes have considerable untapped investment potential to develop new visitor experiences.

-Victoria is now working to further boost its tourism and experience economy.
-A strongly supportive government is working with investors to develop new services and new infrastructure to provide ever increasing quality experiences for new and returning visitors.
+Victoria is now working to further boost its visitor economy.
+A strongly supportive government is working with investors to develop new services and infrastructure to provide ever increasing quality experiences for new and returning visitors.

-- International Visitor Survey, National Visitor Survey, September 2014, Tourism Research Australia, Canberra.
+- International Visitor Survey, National Visitor Survey, June 2019, Tourism Research Australia, Canberra, released October 2019.